Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/integration-with-post-processing.md

 ### Configuring post-processing in a new URP Scene

-To configure post-processing in a new Scene:
+To configure post-processing in a new scene:

 1. Select a Camera, and select the **Post Processing** check box.

     ![Select a Camera, select the Post Processing check box.](Images/post-proc/camera-post-proc-check.png)

-2. Add a GameObject with a [Volume](Volumes.md) component in the Scene.
+2. Add a GameObject with a [Volume](Volumes.md) component in the scene.
 This instruction adds a Global Volume.
 Select **GameObject > Volume > Global Volume**.

 3. Select the **Global Volume** GameObject.
 In the Volume component, create a new Profile by clicking **New** button on the right side of the Profile property.